agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 challenging jobs all the time.
 I love programming and can spend like any other sane human being a very large time working on it.

-- DS as a means of earning to give (Netherlands)
+- DS as a means of ETG (Netherlands)

   Here success would mean moving to a job in DS in NL from DE.
 This is to be followed by 40 years of work, with 20% of donations every